ITISFoundation/osparc-manual/docs/isan_studies___tutorials/opencor.md

 # OpenCor – Cardiac Regulation

-This simulation uses the Fabbri et al. (2017) sinoatrial cell model to investigate the effects of different perturbations and disorders on cardiac activity.
-The model includes autonomic modulation via inclusion of the effects of acetylcholine (ACh) on the “funny current”, L-type calcium channels (ICaL), sarcoplasmic reticulum calcium uptake, and Ach-activated potassium channel currents  (IK,Ach).
-Also taken into account are the effects of isoprenaline on the funny current, L-type calcium channel currents (ICaL), NaK channel current, maximal Ca uptake, and the delayed rectifier current IKs.
-We are varying the concentration of ACh according to the stimulation level, while isoprenaline is encoded to be "on" or "off" only (only the "on" version is implemented here).
+To illustrate MAP-CORE – SIM-CORE integration, a study has been realized, that is accessed through a SPARC Portal map (but can also be accessed through the Portal computational study section).
+After selecting the relevant nodes in a flat-map, a user can specify simulation parameters within the flat-map and launch the OpenCOR simulation for execution within o<sup>2</sup>S<sup>2</sup>PARC.
+The results can be visualized in o<sup>2</sup>S<sup>2</sup>PARC and (soon) also within the flat-map.

+OpenCOR is a software projects aimed at providing a modelling environment for CellML models, such as those developed as part of the Physiome Initiative and within SPARC.

 ### Usage
 The workflow is as follows:

-1. After creating your own instance of the OpenCOR template, you will see a simple flowchart consisting of two services.
+1. After creating your own instance of the OpenCOR template or access it through a MAP-CORE map, you will see a simple flowchart consisting of two services.
 The osparc-opencor service will do the full simulation with your own input parameters.

     ![opencor_flow](https://user-images.githubusercontent.com/32800795/61585149-741ae400-ab55-11e9-8a40-605192454acf.JPG ':size=600%')